-Note: a summary of points to be covered before sending the student on first solo.
+- Note: a summary of points to be covered before sending the student on first solo. - (a) Long briefing objectives:

 During the flights immediately following the solo circuit consolidation period the following should be covered:

 - (1) procedures for leaving and rejoining the circuit; - (2) local area (restrictions, controlled airspace, etc.); - (3) compass turns; - (4) QDM meaning and use. - (b) Air exercise: all long briefing objectives mentioned above should also be trained on site during the air exercise.